International poll, so please boost for a wider sample.

 Hard to answer, depends on content. de and en with all content. he especially rabbinic (including modern rabbinic texts), significant everyday use but not all, YI easy texts.
 So do I answer 2, 3 or 4?
 Perhaps I could still read some Latin and easy texts in some Romance languages?
 A few things in Swedish, a few in Icelandic?

-in reply to Wendy Nather
+in reply to Wendy is in retrograde

 @wendynather @fuzztech